 Our research is embodied in systems: interfaces, ontologies, processing frameworks, components.
 Science and engineering, art and design, the creative and the systematic, development and evaluation.
 The goal is nothing short of transforming the relations between human and machine to be more expressive and joyful, to shift the balance of power in this equation in favor of the sensitivities that characterize what it means to be human.

 My teaching connects theory and practice.
 I involve students in processes of asking questions, as well as answering them; in defining problems, as well as solving them.
 Methodologies are connected in the border zone of interface analysis and synthesis.
 Human values are emphasized in the context of science and engineering.
 Creative process and the expression of individuals and groups are fostered.

 I have worked extensively with integrated media performance, music composition, and audio recording.
-Some of my work with sound can be found here.
+Some of my work with performance and media can be found here.